apache/spark/docs/best-practices.rst

 .. note::

- Do not use ``airflow db init`` as it can create a lot of default connection, charts, etc. which are not required in production DB.
+ Do not use ``airflow db init`` as it can create a lot of default connections, charts, etc. which are not required in production DB.

 Multi-Node Cluster